View the call stack and use the Call Stack window in the debugger

 - Right-click the Call Stack window and select Show External Code.

 Non-user code is any code that is not shown when Just My Code is enabled.
 In managed code, non-user code frames are hidden by default.
-The following notation appears instead of the non-user code frames:
+The following notation appears in place of the non-user code frames:

 Switch to another stack frame (change the debugger context)